 With Cornwall’s strong mining history the main feature in Poldark, this stretch of cliffs between Botallack along to Levant is the ideal place to play the role of Ross’ Wheel Leisure.
 Take a walk along this coastal path to see the mines with stunning sea backdrops.

 St Agnes Head –

 Just like the view from Botallack to Levant, St. Agnes head fitted in with the Cornish mining theme in the story.
-You can walk straight from the Trevornick site, along the coast path to St.Anges, visiting other Cornish beaches including Perranporth.
+You can walk straight from our Cornwall holiday park, along the coast path to St.Anges, visiting other Cornish beaches including Perranporth.

 Bodmin Moor –

 Bodmin Moor was used a lot throughout filming, with vast rugged land, it is the perfect backdrop for the horseback riding scenes.
 Scenes outside Ross Poldark’s cottage are also filmed here!